WHO KNEW MAKING SOY MILK YOGURT WOULD BE SO EASY!

-While non-dairy milks will culture and produce a sour yogurt-like taste, they won’t naturally tub set without a little added thickener.
-See previous recipe posts for nut milk yogurt and coconut milk yogurt for more on this.
+While non-dairy milks will culture and produce a sour yogurt-like taste, they won’t naturally tub-set without a little added thickener.
+I get a great, spoonable ‘yogurt’ with agar agar.
+See our previous recipe posts for nut milk yogurt or coconut yogurt thickened with gelatin for more on thickening non-dairy milk yogurt.

 Something sweet for the good bacteria.

 In traditional dairy milk yogurt, the bacteria in starter culture thrive on the sugar (lactose) content, naturally found in milk.
 The bacteria populating your soy milk must have something to feed on to allow the culturing process to take place.
 A little bit of sugar is enough to kick start fermentation.
 Don’t be afraid of this, the sugar is not for you, and it will be consumed by the hungry, healthy, bacteria.
 If your soy milk already contains sugar you don't need to add more.